Henderson Street: Scottish Parliament

 The most tragic loss of the improvement scheme (which is not wholly explained) is the Scottish Parliament/ Council Office which is now only remembered in the name "Parliament Street".
 This stood on Coalhill and was a highly ornamental (carved stone) building with a "fabulous interior".
 This was erected at the instruction of Mary of Guise who lived nearby on Queen Street (now called Shore Place) for the use of her Privy Council around 1545.
 It was still described as "regal" in the mid 19th century but either fell from grace or was forgotten in the replanning exercise.
-This was possibly due to its juxttaposition to Peat Nook, a large doss house for unemployed seamen and the lower parts of society.
+This was possibly due to its juxtaposition to Peat Nook, a large doss house for unemployed seamen and the lower parts of society.

 Yardheads distillery

 Just off Henderson Street is the street known as Yardheads, on which is a large group of warehouses formerly known as Crabbies Warehouse.
 These warehouses formed a distillery which produced a well known Scottish drink, Crabbies Green Ginger Wine.
 Crabbies Wine was first created and distilled in Leith in 1801.
 John Crabbie & Co. moved to the Yardheads premises in the 1850s where they would continue to produce their Green Ginger Wine for more than a Century.
 Crabbies Ginger Wine (and ginger beer) are still made in Scotland today, though the distilling and bottling process ceased at Yardheads in the 1990s and manufacturing has now been relocated from Leith.

 The warehouses at Yardheads had various extensions and additions over time.
 Parts of the existing buildings date to 1825 and had formed part of an earlier Yardheads Brewery which made porter.
 All of the historic sections of the Crabbies Warehouse complex have been B listed since 1990.
 The buildings were converted into flats in 2000.